top of page

 The distance to the hotel was reduced by about one-third after walking to Cheng Boi.
 So I decided to walk the remaining distance.
 The sun would not be a bother to me anymore since it had already toasted me the day before.
 But I was drenched by my own sweat.

 2pm, I reached J. Boutique Hotel.
-Even though it was a hotel with a reception desk on the second floor, it operated like a hostel due to manpower shortage.
+Even though it was a hotel with a reception desk on the second floor, it operated like a guest house due to manpower shortage.
 I had to call or WhatsApp a number to check-in.

-Anyway, I got a single room with quite a big space but it was a windowed unit facing a carpark and a road about 30 metres away.
+After a lengthy check-in delay, I got a standard single room with quite a relatively big space but it was a windowed unit facing a carpark and a road about 30 metres away.
 All the rooms in J. Boutique Hotel had different shapes and sizes.

 It was too hot to go out so I stayed in the room until 6pm.
-Meanwhile, I finished all the 10 sticks of otak-otak and white sugar sponge cake as lunch / afternoon tea with drinking water.
+Meanwhile, I finished all the 10 sticks of otak-otak and white sugar sponge cake as late lunch with drinking water.
 The fish otak-otak were nice and not very spicy and the white sugar sponge cake, despite its name, was not too sweet either.

-6pm, I walked to the old town of Pekan Muar and worked out a sweat before completing half the distance.
+6pm, I walked to the old town of Pekan Muar and worked out a sweat half way to the town.
 15 minutes’ walk and I came to the great mural of “The Loving Sisters” that was painted in 2016.
 I first saw it in 2017 when it was still very “fresh”.
 This mural was recorded in the “Malaysia Book of Records” in 2016 as the largest portrait painting and had since became a landmark of Muar — replacing the clock tower.

 The old town was closing for the day, except for few restaurants that were still opened.
 A pasar malam (night market) was being setup, but not many food stalls.
 There was not much to do after circling one round and I was not attracted to the eating places that were still opened.

-I placed my order for a bowl of their signature mee sua but had to wait for 20 minutes.
+At Restoran GP Red Wine Mee Sua, I placed my order for a bowl of their signature mee sua but had to wait for 20 minutes.
 While waiting, I noticed that almost every table would have some fried chicken wings.
 It seemed rather popular.
-I was pondering to order one too but decided against it as there might be another long wait.
+I was pondering to order one too but decided against the idea as there might be another long wait.

 8:20pm, I went right back to the hotel just 20 metres away.
-The worst thing that could happen, when staying up long hours in the bedroom, was when the WiFi stopped working and no staff was around to reset it.
+The worst thing that could happen, when staying up long hours in the room, was when the WiFi stopped working and no staff was around to reset it — that was one demerit for poor WiFi.

 bottom of page